 Pape Salter Teillet LLP

-For over 40 years, our firm has been working with First Nations, Métis, and Inuit peoples to secure a constitutional and legal space that protects their lands, identities, cultures, economies, and self-government.
+For over 40 years, our firm has been working with Canada’s Indigenous peoples to secure a constitutional and legal space that protects their lands, identities, cultures, economies, and self-government.
 This work has been driven by our clients’ goals to build healthy, sustainable, and prosperous communities, nations, and governments.

 We have been fortunate to work with strong and committed Indigenous communities, nations, and governments from across Canada and to help them achieve significant successes.
 We believe that true success is achieved by working hand-in-hand with our clients, including supporting Indigenous students and lawyers in becoming the next generation of legal advocates advancing Indigenous law as well as Canadian Aboriginal law.

-As part of this goal, starting in 2022, our firm will be offering a $5,000 annual scholarship to support an Indigenous law student attending a Canadian law school.
+As part of this goal, since 2022, our firm is offering a $5,000 annual scholarship to support an Indigenous law student attending a Canadian law school.

 The Charles Vincent Indigenous Law Student Scholarship